You are here

 State Council for Educator Effectiveness

 What We Do

 The work of the 15-member State Council for Educator Effectiveness was guided by Colorado’s landmark teacher and principal evaluation law S.B.
 10-191.
 It requires evaluating educators at least once each school year and basing at least half of teachers’ and principals’ evaluations on their students’ academic growth.

 - Establish levels of effectiveness and performance standards

 - Develop guidelines for a fair, rigorous and transparent system to evaluate teachers and principals

 - Recommend state policy changes to prepare, evaluate and support teachers and principals

-The Council strives to balance the diverse needs of Colorado’s 178 school districts with state requirements.
-Ultimately, districts will be required to ensure their educator evaluation system adheres with the state’s requirements.
+The Council worked to balance the diverse needs of Colorado’s 178 school districts with state requirements.
+Ultimately, districts are required to ensure their educator evaluation system adheres with the state’s requirements.

 Reports & Recommendations